at our Open Days

-Dieter joined Kent in 2013 as a Graduate Teaching Assistant and PhD candidate in Film Studies.
-During this period, Dieter delivered modules in Film, Media Studies and History of Art.
-He was appointed as Lecturer in 2019.
-Prior to arriving at Kent, Dieter completed a BA in Literature and Linguistics, a BA in Philosophy, an MA in Western Literature (all KU Leuven in Belgium), an MA by Research in Film Studies, focusing on TV comedy and the Baby Boom generation (De Montfort University) and an MA in Translation and Interpreting (Erasmus University College Brussels).
-This diverse and interdisciplinary trajectory continues to shape Dieter's research and teaching.
+Dieter joined Kent in 2013 as a Graduate Teaching Assistant and completed his PhD on satire, comedy and mental health in 2017 (which he published as a book in 2021).
+He worked as an Outreach Tutor for The Brilliant Club before he was appointed as Lecturer in 2019 and promoted to Senior Lecturer in 2022.
+Prior to arriving at Kent, Dieter completed a BA in Literature and Linguistics, a BA in Philosophy, an MA in Western Literature (all KU Leuven in Belgium), an MA by Research in Film Studies, focusing on TV comedy (De Montfort University) and an MA in Translation and Interpreting (Erasmus University College Brussels).
+He is a Fellow of the Higher Education Academy.

 Dieter’s research uses a variety of methods to tackle health and wellbeing issues and investigate the value of arts and humanities in our everyday lives.
 His work combines theoretical perspectives and empirical approaches, ranging from close analysis of media to philosophical argumentation, alongside multimodal discourse analysis as well as interviews and ethnographic approaches.
 Dieter enjoys developing new research topics and approaches by learning from collaborators in fields including Anthropology, Architecture, Digital Humanities, Drama, Medicine, Physics, Politics and Psychology.
 Current projects include: